 \begin{Lemma}[The functor derived from a fibration of crossed complexes] Let $\A=(A_n)_{n \in \mathbb{Z}^+_0}$ and $\B=(B_n)_{n \in \mathbb{Z}^+_0}$ be crossed complexes, and let $p\colon \A \to \B$ be a fibration between them.
 There is a functor, in full $\Fc^{p}=\Fc^{(p\colon \A \to \B)}$, such that $\Fc^{p}$ sends $b \in B_0$ to $\pi_0(p^{-1}(b))$, where the crossed complex $p^{-1}(b)$ is the fibre of $p\colon \A \to \B$, at $b\in B_0$, as in Definition \ref{def:fibXmap}.

-Given a morphism, $[\gamma]\colon b \to b'$, in $\pi_1(\B,B_0)$, the map, is defined from the right-lifting property of, $p\colon \A \to \B$, with respect to the map $\Pi(\{0\}) \to \Pi(I)$. \end{Lemma} This lemma is a version of Lemma \ref{main_techfibfunctor} for crossed complexes.
-Note that a result as strong as Lemma \ref{main_techfibfunctor} is not likely to hold, since fibrations of crossed complexes, as defined above, do not necessarily satisfy the full homotopy lifting condition, i.e. they are not necessarily Hurewicz fibrations; see \cite[Proposition 2.2]{BrownGolasinski}.
+Given a morphism, $[\gamma]\colon b \to b'$, in $\pi_1(\B,B_0)$, the map, is defined from the right-lifting property of $p\colon \A \to \B$ with respect to the map $\Pi(\{0\}) \to \Pi(I)$. \end{Lemma} This last lemma is a version of Lemma \ref{main_techfibfunctor} for crossed complexes.
+Note that a result as strong as Lemma \ref{main_techfibfunctor} does not hold, since fibrations of crossed complexes, as defined above, do not necessarily satisfy the full homotopy lifting condition, i.e. they are not necessarily Hurewicz fibrations; see \cite[Proposition 2.2]{BrownGolasinski}.